gidven/saxo-openapi-guide/docs/tools.md

 ### [The OpenAPI Explorer](https://www.developer.saxo/openapi/explorer)

 Now that you have acquired a basic understanding of the OpenAPI, let's build some requests ourselves!
 The Explorer is very similar to tools such as Postman (see below) and lets you create your own requests directly on the portal.
 It is convenient for on-the-fly debugging and trying out certain endpoints to 'get a feel' for how they behave before implementing them into your own application.
+It supports all available API endpoints and includes streaming: you can set up a websocket connection and watch updates flow in real-time.

 ![The Saxo Bank OpenAPI Explorer](img/devportal3.png){: style="height:350px;width:auto"}